-- Ascending testes: Testicular retraction into the scrotal pouch is possible; however, the testes immediately retract into the groin after manipulation.
+- However, the testes immediately retract into the groin after manipulation.

-- Orchiectomy (removal of the affected testicle) in cases of nonviable testicular remnants or late discovery of undescended testicle (> 2 years)
+- Orchiectomy: in cases of nonviable testicular remnants or late discovery of undescended testicle (> 2 years)

 - Close urological monitoring and early treatment are necessary in individuals with an increased risk of testicular cancer and infertility.

-- Definition: temporary displacement of the testicle in the inguinal canal by the cremasteric reflex.
-The testis may be easily repositioned back into the scrotal pouch.
+- The testis may be easily repositioned back into the scrotal pouch.